Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 I know, it’s weird, but it’s just how the Georgia divorce laws work (even for uncontested divorces).

-When it comes to contested vs uncontested divorce, if you agree on all of the major issues, then you have an uncontested divorce.
+When it comes to contested vs uncontested divorce in Georgia, if you agree on all of the major issues, then you have an uncontested divorce.

 If there are issues that you disagree on, then it is a contested divorce.